 “The intent of the new law is pretty clear.
 Recognize bicyclists as part of the transportation mix and follow some basic rules of the road to ensure the safety for all.”

-The 21 states with 3-foot laws are: Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Louisiana, Kansas, Maine, Maryland, Minnesota, Mississippi, Nebraska, Nevada, New Hampshire, Oklahoma, Tennessee, Utah and Wisconsin.
+The 21 states with 3-foot laws are: Arizona, Arkansas, Colorado, Connecticut, Florida, Georgia, Illinois, Louisiana, Kansas, Maine, Maryland, Minnesota, Mississippi, Nebraska, Nevada, New Hampshire, Oklahoma, Tennessee, Utah, West Virginia and Wisconsin.
 Pennsylvania has a 4-foot passing law.

 The state of Washington requires that motorcycles give bicyclists 3 feet of space when passing in the same lane.
 The requirement was added as an amendment to SB 5263 in 2013, which sought to require motorcyclists to change lanes before passing other motor vehicles, but not when passing bicyclists.
 The amendment suggested by Washington Bikes is the first 3-foot requirement in the state and advocates consider it a foundation to expanding to all motor vehicles in the future.